IBMDecisionOptimization/opldbsupport/README.md

 ```
 where `range` is an Excel range like "A1:C3".

+Note that for output a range can also be specified as "A1:*", i.e., with the wildcard character `*` as second argument of the range.
+In this case the code will use the first cell reference (A1 in this case) and fill the rectangular area anchored at this position with the data from the OPL element.
+This way you don't have to specify the exact size of output tables but can use the size that is implied by the OPL element.

 ### Limitations

 - The code was tested with Apache POI version 4.1.2.
 Things may not work if you use a different version.